databricks/terraform-provider-databricks/docs/index.md

 * `azure_tenant_id` - (optional) This is the Azure Active Directory Tenant id in which the Enterprise Application (Service Principal) resides.
 Alternatively, you can provide this value as an environment variable `ARM_TENANT_ID`.
 * `azure_environment` - (optional) This is the Azure Environment which defaults to the `public` cloud.
 Other options are `german`, `china` and `usgovernment`.
 Alternatively, you can provide this value as an environment variable `ARM_ENVIRONMENT`.
-* `auth_type` - (optional) This is the Authentication Type that is used for specifying the authenticate method.
+* `auth_type` - (required) This is the Authentication Type that is used for specifying the authenticate method.
+This is required for this authentication type.

 There are `ARM_*` environment variables provide a way to share authentication configuration using the `databricks` provider alongside the [`azurerm` provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest).